JoseRuiz01/EarthquakeVisualization/README.md

 The project uses the **Global Earthquakes 2023** dataset from Kaggle, containing details such as time, location, magnitude, depth, and seismic network coverage.
 [Access Dataset](https://www.kaggle.com/datasets/mustafakeser4/earthquakes-2023-global)

+The dataset "earthquakes 2023 global" provides valuable information about earthquakes worldwide in the year 2023.
+This dataset includes various parameters such as time, location (latitude and longitude), depth, magnitude, magnitude type, and more.
+In this exploration, we will delve into the dataset to gain insights into the seismic activity observed throughout the year.

 ## Core Research Questions
 1. How do key earthquake characteristics change across different regions?
 2. Are there temporal patterns in the types of earthquakes in terms of frequency?